 P2P Lending Business Model 3: Bank-funded P2P Lending

-Besides traditional P2P lending and P2P lending with loan originators, two other business models will sometimes be counted as part of P2P lending: bank-funded P2P lending and balance sheet lending.
-These business models are, however, closer to traditional bank lending than traditional P2P lending and P2P lending with loan originators and are, therefore, sometimes regarded as shadow banking.
+In addition to standard P2P lending and P2P lending with loan originators two other business models will sometimes be counted as peer-to-peer lending: bank-funded P2P lending and balance sheet lending.
+These business models are, however, closer to traditional bank lending than business model 1 and 2 and they are, therefore, also at times regarded as shadow banking.
 More on this in the next section.

-Bank-funded P2P lending resembles that of traditional P2P lending in that the platform matches borrowers and lenders, but instead of transferring money from lenders to the borrower after loan origination, the loan is originated by a bank.
-This also means that the borrower will sign a promissory note with the loan terms to the bank.
-Immediately after the bank has originated the loan, it will sell it to the P2P platform that buys it with money raised from the lenders.
+Bank-funded P2P lending resembles standard P2P lending in that the platform matches borrowers and lenders.
+However, instead of transferring money from the lenders to the borrower after loan origination, the loan is originated by a bank, which means that the borrower will sign a promissory note with the loan terms to the bank.
+Immediately after the bank has originated the loan, it will then sell it to the peer-to-peer platform that buys it with money raised from the lenders.
 Since the platform now owns the loan, the borrower will make repayments to the platform, which will transfer these on to the lenders.
 In this situation, both the platform and the bank become intermediaries without credit risk, meaning that the platform has no obligation to compensate investors in the case of losses.

 P2P Lending Business Model 4: Balance Sheet Lending

-A shadow bank is a financial intermediary that provide credit services comparable to that of traditional banks but without being subject to the same banking regulations or only loosely linked to these.
+A shadow bank is a financial intermediary that provides credit services comparable to that of traditional banks but without being subject to the same banking regulations or only loosely linked to these.

-Both banks and P2P lending platforms are connecting people with excessive capital and borrowers.
-However, there are two great differences between traditional bank lending and P2P lending.
-These differences also reveal that some types of P2P lending are very close to shadow banking, while others belong to a category that could be coined as pure peer-to-peer lending.
+Both banks and peer-to-peer lending platforms are connecting people with excessive capital and borrowers.
+However, there are two great differences between traditional bank lending and peer-to-peer lending.
+These differences also reveal that some types of P2P lending are very close to shadow banking, while others belong to a category we have chosen to coin as standard P2P lending.

-First, when you deposit money in a traditional bank, you hardly have any visibility regarding how the money is used, whereas lenders on pure peer-to-peer lending platforms are free to choose the projects, businesses or consumers they want to lend money.
-Second, pure P2P lending platforms remove the need for balance sheet intermediation, which means that the lenders – and not the platform – are exposed to credit and liquidity risk.
+So, what is the difference between traditional bank lending and peer-to-peer lending?
+First of all, when you deposit money in a traditional bank, you hardly have any visibility regarding how the money is used, whereas lenders on standard peer-to-peer lending platforms are free to choose the projects, businesses or consumers they want to lend money.
+Second, standard peer-to-peer lending platforms remove the need for balance sheet intermediation, which means that the lenders – and not the platform – are exposed to credit and liquidity risk.

-According to the OECD, this means that P2P lending platforms where funding does not have deposit-like characteristics, lenders bear all risks and platforms do not perform risk transformation cannot be considered shadow banks.
-Also, pure P2P lending platforms do not use direct or indirect leverage, nor will they be prone to self-fulfilling bank runs by guaranteeing maturity transformation and/or liquidity transformation.
+According to the OECD, standard peer-to-peer lending platforms cannot be considered shadow banks because lenders bear all risks, which means that funding does not have deposit-like characteristics and platforms do not perform risk transformation.
+Also, standard P2P lending platforms do not use direct or indirect leverage, nor will they be prone to self-fulfilling bank runs by guaranteeing maturity transformation and/or liquidity transformation.